 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student will create a thread in response to the provided prompt for each Discussion.
 Each thread must be 250–500 words, demonstrate course-related knowledge, cite at least 1 scholarly source, and integrate biblical principles.
-In addition to the thread, the student is required to reply to 2 classmates’ threads.
+In addition to the thread, the student will reply to 2 classmates’ threads.
 Each reply must be 150–250 words and cite at least 1 scholarly source.
 Acceptable sources include the course textbook, the Bible, and scholarly articles.
 All sources must be cited in current Bluebook format.

 Grammar and Punctuation Assignments (5)